Spanish Maquis

 The Maquis (/es/; Maki; also spelled maqui) were Spanish guerrillas who waged irregular warfare against the Francoist dictatorship within Spain following the Republican defeat in the Spanish Civil War until the early 1960s, carrying out sabotage, robberies, and assassinations of alleged Francoists as well as contributing to the fight against Nazi Germany and the Vichy regime in France during World War II.
-They also took part in occupations of the Spanish embassy in France.
+They also participated in occupations of the Spanish embassy in France.

-Maquis activity in Spain had its heyday towards 1946, after which the resistance fighters were heavily repressed during the Trienio del Terror (1947–1949), which included such instances of White Terror as paseos and applications of the Ley de fugas (extralegal executions predicated on detainees' actual or supposed attempts to escape custody) taking a heavy toll among maquis combatants and their supporters.
-Following its decline, it fully disappeared in the 1960s.
+Maquis activity in Spain peaked towards 1946, after which the resistance fighters were heavily repressed during the Trienio del Terror (1947–1949), in which instances of White Terror such as summary execution (paseos) and application of the Ley de Fugas (extralegal executions predicated on detainees' actual or supposed attempts to escape custody) took a heavy toll among maquis combatants and their supporters.
+Following its decline, maquis activity fully disappeared in the 1960s.

 Overview

 Referring to the contribution of the Spanish Maquis to the French resistance movement, Martha Gellhorn wrote in The Undefeated (1945):

 During the German occupation of France, the Spanish Maquis engineered more than four hundred railway sabotages, destroyed fifty-eight locomotives, dynamited thirty-five railway bridges, cut one hundred and fifty telephone lines, attacked twenty factories, destroying some factories totally, and sabotaged fifteen coal mines.
 They took several thousand German prisoners and - most miraculous considering their arms - they captured three tanks.

 In the south-west part of France where no Allied armies have ever fought, they liberated more than seventeen towns.

 Also during World War II, Spaniards were involved in the assassination of Julius Ritter, an SS colonel in charge of recruiting forced labor, as well as in the planned assassination of General Ernst Schaumburg.
 In October 1944 a group of 6,000 maquis, including Antonio Téllez Solà, invaded Spain via the Aran Valley but were driven back after ten days.
 Few details of the maquis' actions in Spain have been made public because of the secrecy of the Franco government, but guerrillas, including Francesc Sabaté Llopart, Jose Castro Veiga, and Ramon Vila Capdevila were responsible for the deaths of hundreds of Guardia Civil (Civil Guard) officers, and uncountable acts of industrial sabotage.
-Between 1943 and 1952, 2,166 maquis were reported arrested by the Civil Guard, nearly wiping out the movement.
+Between 1943 and 1952, the Civil Guard reportedly arrested 2,166 maquis, nearly wiping out the movement.